johnallsup/pt2_public_2024/README.md

 and this code was largely written to satisfy my own needs, and to learn my way around PHP.
 I just share it in case anybody is interested.

+Note that this is designed for a Lamp stack running on Linux, and it makes use of symlinks.